Simobr312/lpl_project/readme.md

 ### Future Work
 In the future, I plan to implement the following operations for calculating topological properties of simplicial complexes:
+1. **More operations to have simplicial complexes**: Implement more operations to create simplicial complexes, such as taking the join or product of two simplicial complexes or the one point suspension.
-1. **Calculate baricentric subdivision**: Implement an operation to compute the barycentric subdivision of a simplicial complex, which is classically useful for some proofs, but here I think will just be a funny operation to have.
+2. **Calculate baricentric subdivision**: Implement an operation to compute the barycentric subdivision of a simplicial complex, which is classically useful for some proofs, but here I think will just be a funny operation to have.
-2. **Implementing Chain Complexes and Boundary Operators**: Represent chain complexes and boundary operators to facilitate homology calculations.
+3. **Implementing Chain Complexes and Boundary Operators**: Represent chain complexes and boundary operators to facilitate homology calculations.
-3. **Calculate (Simplicial) Homology Groups**: Compute the homology groups of a simplicial complex, providing insights into its topological structure, such as connected components, holes, and voids.
+4. **Calculate (Simplicial) Homology Groups**: Compute the homology groups of a simplicial complex, providing insights into its topological structure, such as connected components, holes, and voids.